aws-amplify/amplify-js/docs/media/api_guide.md

 #### Subscriptions

-Subscriptions are a GraphQL feature allowing the server to send data to its clients when a specific event happens.
+Subscriptions is a GraphQL feature allowing the server to send data to its clients when a specific event happens.
 You can enable real-time data integration in your app with a subscription.

 ```js
 import Amplify, { API, graphqlOperation } from "aws-amplify";